priyanka-bagade/cvsdk_hello_world/README.md

 ![alt text](https://github.com/hunnel/cvsdk_hello_world/blob/master/images/e2e_cv_diagram.png "End-to-end computer vision workflow")

 In the figure:
-- The light blue boxes are the focus of this tutorial.
+- The blue boxes highlight the focus of this tutorial.
 - The dark gray boxes are column headings to show where the work happens.
 - The light gray boxes shows the overall part of the process accomplished by each column.
-- The white boxes are not addressed by this tutorial.
+- The white boxes are not directly addressed by this tutorial.
-- The blue text tells you which piece of software is needed to perform the action in the box, whether or not they are addressed by this tutorial.
+- The blue text shows which piece of Intel® software performs the action in the box, whether or not they are addressed by this tutorial.

 #### Why this tutorial is important for you